AparnaJoshi007/explained/content/2020-07-09-ssr-with-react-and-nodejs.md

 ![js-disabled](https://i.imgur.com/EziIquu.png)

 If you can see the same content and experience before you disabled javascript, then congratulations.
 You have a fully functioning server-side rendered react application.
-If you had any difficulties in following this tutorial, please refer to my github repository: https://github.com/AparnaJoshi007/ssr-react-and-node
+If you had any difficulties in following this tutorial, please refer to my GitHub repository: https://github.com/AparnaJoshi007/ssr-react-and-node